-Dr. John A. Kirk is the George W. Donaghey Distinguished Professor of History and director of Anderson Institute on Race and Ethnicity at the University of Arkansas at Little Rock.
-Kirk was born and educated in the United Kingdom, where he taught at the University of Wales and the University of London before moving to UA Little Rock in the summer of 2010 to chair the History Department.
-After serving five years as department chair, in 2015 Kirk became director of the UA Little Rock Anderson Institute on Race and Ethnicity (2015-2019).
+Dr. John A. Kirk is the George W. Donaghey Distinguished Professor of History at the University of Arkansas at Little Rock.
+Kirk was born and educated in the United Kingdom, where he taught at the University of Wales and the University of London before moving to UA Little Rock in the summer of 2010.
+He served five years as History Department chair (2010-2015), and four years as director of the UA Little Rock Anderson Institute on Race and Ethnicity (2015-2019).
 Kirk’s research focuses primarily on the history of the civil rights movement.
-He has published eight books including the award-winning Redefining the Color Line: Black Activism in Little Rock, Arkansas, 1940-1970 (Gainesville: University Press of Florida, 2002).
-Kirk’s publications also include Martin Luther King, Jr. (London and New York: Pearson Longman, 2005), Beyond Little Rock: The Origins and Legacies of the Central High Crisis (Fayetteville: University of Arkansas Press, 2007), and Race and Ethnicity in Arkansas: New Perspectives (Fayetteville: University of Arkansas Press, 2014).
-He is currently completing an edited and annotated collection of primary documents The Civil Rights Movement: A Documentary Reader (New York: Wiley, forthcoming 2019).
-Kirk has published in a wide variety of journals, edited book collections, newspapers, and magazines, and he has held a number of grants and fellowships in both Europe and in the United States, including as Roosevelt Study Centre Fellow (Middleburg, The Netherlands), John F. Kennedy Presidential Library Fellow (Boston), and Rockefeller Archive Center Scholar-in-Residence (New York).
+He has published nine books, as well as a number of other works in a wide variety of journals, edited book collections, newspapers, and magazines.
+He has held several grants and fellowships in both Europe and the United States, including as Roosevelt Study Centre Fellow (Middleburg, The Netherlands), John F. Kennedy Presidential Library Fellow (Boston), and Rockefeller Archive Center Scholar-in-Residence (New York).

 Race and Ethnicity in Arkansas: New Perspectives.
 Fayetteville: University of Arkansas Press, 2014.

 Martin Luther King, Jr. and the Civil Rights Movement.
-London and New York: Routledge, 2013.
+London and New York: Pearson, 2013.